 Personal Assistive Devices

 The accessible ballot marking device allows voters to connect a personal assistive device, such as a Rocker Paddle or Sip/Puff device, to help navigate and mark the ballot.

 Voters can request to vote curbside from their car.
 This option allows voters to park as close as possible to the Vote Center location.
 A Vote Center Election Worker will bring a Ballot Request Form for the voter to sign.
 The Election Worker will provide all the resources necessary for the voter to fill out their ballot.
 For more information, please contact our office at (805) 654-2664.

-Staff at the Vote Center Locations are available to assist voters in marking or reading the ballot as needed.
-The county will use the Secretary of State’s Telephone Interpreter Services vendor as an alternative method of language assistance that Election Workers can use to call and speak with a live interpreter.
+Ballot Translation Guides are available at the Vote Center Locations to assist voters in marking or reading the ballot as needed.
+In addition to the Ballot Translation Guide the county will use the Secretary of State’s Telephone Interpreter Services vendor as an alternative method of language assistance that Election Workers can use to call and speak with a live interpreter.
 Additionally, the accessible ballot marking device contains ballot content and audio in English and Spanish.